sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/120 - method.md

 ----

-In the following example, the handwritten text "Nash" is slightly taller than the text "Steve", so Sensible interprets "Nash" as *preceding* "Steve":
+In the following example, the handwritten text "Nash" is slightly taller than the text "Steve", so Sensible interprets "Nash" as *preceding* "Steve" (reversing the order interpreted by a human reader):

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/xmajor_sort_example_1.png)

-To eliminate the variability in order caused by short or tall handwriting,  set `"xMajorSort":"true"` so you can reliably capture the first and last name in their order along an x-axis:
+To eliminate the variability in order caused by short or tall handwriting,  set `"xMajorSort":"true"` so you can reliably capture the first and last name in their left-to-right order:

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/xmajor_sort_example_2.png)

-You can try out this example yourself in the Sensible app using the following downloadable PDF and config:
+Try out this example in the Sensible app using the following downloadable PDF and config:

 | Example PDF for xMajorSort | [Download link](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/pdfs/merge_lines_ocr_example.pdf) |
 | -------------------------- | ------------------------------------------------------------ |